anna-berezovskaya/eTherapists/README.md

 <b>1.
 Database Structure</b>
 Simplified implementation of Database was created to serve the app's needs.
 There are several tables:

--BodyPart  -  represents the part of body and contains the name and id.
+- BodyPart  -  represents the part of body and contains the name and id.

 - Physical Problem - represens the physical problem, selected by user.
 Unlike a body problem - which is just possible problem that may happen - physical problem was added by the app user like actual problem.